Energinet-DataHub/.github/README.md

 #### *Build*

+This workflow build the GitHub PR and SHA (last merge commit on PR) into the .NET assembly meta data property `InformationalVersion`.
+The final format of the valus is `<version>+PR_<pr number>+SHA_<sha>`.

 As it is more time effecient to build on Linux, we default to use Ubuntu for building the .NET solution.

 The caveat of this is: